 Do you wonder how Neurofeedback works?
 It is simple.

 The concept seems difficult to comprehend when applied to brain performance, but it easy to understand if you think about it in a different way.
-When applied it to any other type of learning, it actually becomes simple to understand.
-The same techniques are used all the time to modify behaviors.
+When applied to any other type of learning, it actually becomes simple to understand.
+You probably didn’t know, the same techniques are used all the time to modify behaviors.
 In fact, you have probably done it yourself many times without even knowing.

 What is Operant Conditioning?

-When it come to Neurofeedback Training, the brain is provided feedback about its performance.
+When it comes to Neurofeedback Training, the brain is provided feedback about its performance.
 This is so that it can learn to improve its processing speed.
-Neuroscience has proven that there is an optimal brain pattern.
-The optimal pattern is one of perfect processing speed for thinking and staying calm and focused.
+In fact, neuroscience has proven that there is an optimal brain pattern.
+The optimal pattern is one of the perfect processing speed for thinking and staying calm and focused.
 Being in “The Zone” essentially.

 ADHD has been scientifically proven to be too much use of slow brain processing speed int he frontal lobe of the brain.
 When a person with ADHD receives Neurofeedback, the brain is rewarded, through positive feedback, when it makes more of the perfect processing speed.